oraclesantamonica/hpc/README.md

 Lab 1 deals with setting up the High Performance Compute Instance in the Oracle Cloud Infrastructure.

-Labs 2 are geared towards Managing your High Performance Compute Instance using OCI CLI tools.
+Lab 2 are geared towards Managing your High Performance Compute Instance using OCI CLI tools.

-Labs 3 designed to assist in the assessment of the OpenFOAM CFD Software in Oracle Cloud Infrastructure.
+Lab 3 design to assist in the assessment of the OpenFOAM CFD Software in Oracle Cloud Infrastructure.